Kirby's Dream Land

-is a 1992 action-platform game developed by HAL Laboratory and published by Nintendo for the Game Boy.
+is a 1992 platform game developed by HAL Laboratory and published by Nintendo for the Game Boy.
 It is the first game in the Kirby series and marks the debut of Kirby.
 It introduced many conventions that would appear in later games in the series.
 The game follows Kirby as he goes through five levels to retrieve the Sparkling Stars and food of Dream Land from King Dedede.

 Kirby's Dream Land was the debut game of designer Masahiro Sakurai.
 He intended it to be a simple game that could be easy to pick up and play by those unfamiliar with action games.
 For more advanced players, he offered additional optional challenges such as a hard mode and the ability to edit Kirby's maximum HP and starting number of lives.
 Kirby's Dream Land was re-released on the Nintendo 3DS via the Virtual Console in 2011; it is also one of the games included in the compilation game Kirby's Dream Collection for the Wii, released to celebrate the series' 20th anniversary.
 The game was included as part of the Nintendo Classics service in February 2023.
 The game was the highest grossing in the series, with 5,130,000 copies sold, until being beaten out 30 years later by Kirby and the Forgotten Land.